 Anime and Manga

 - The hollow Ayon is created when the Arrancars Appaci, Mila Rose and Sung-Sun combine their left arms.
-He can form an eye anywhere on his head, such as to look as things behind him.
+It is impossible to sneak up on him as he has an eye in the back of his head.

 - In the manga Parasyte, the parasites can, as part of their total transformation skills, create eyes on any part of their body (that is, the actual parasite flesh — they can't do it with the human body they've taken over).
 While parasites normally replace the head of their host, main character Shinichi and supporting character Uda have parasites in their right hand and neck/upper chest respectively.
 Shinichi's parasite, Migi, is particularly fond of putting out long tentacle-like stalks with eyes on the end to look at things Shinichi can't see.